klust/SupercomputersForStarters/docs/C03_Memory/C03_S02_Memory_pyramid.md

     the disk as an additional storage space, but then one that we need to manage ourselves in software.

+    Some supercomputers will offer several types of disk storage.
+Typically a smaller volume based on SSD technology and a slower but larger volume based on regular hard disks.

 Even this picture is still oversimplified.
 Processors have other types of small caches, but those are harder to exploit by our programming style so we should not really take them into account here.
 RAM memory may also exist out of multiple layers instead of the